-To achieve asynchronous overlap between CPU and GPU operations, our system employs a two-threaded Python architecture.
-The main thread manages core system logic and initiates CUDA kernel launches for GPU tasks, while a dedicated compute thread executes CPU-bound attention operations.
-To enable true parallelism despite Python's Global Interpreter Lock (GIL), we integrate C++ routines for attention computations using Pybind11 with the \textit{gil\_scoped\_release} attribute; this allows the GIL to be released during C++ execution, permitting concurrent GPU task dispatch by the main thread.
-While this strategy facilitates the desired overlap, Python thread contention and scheduling overheads are inherently present.
-Consequently, the CPU compute thread must process a sufficient volume of requests in each iteration to effectively amortize these overheads.
-We therefore establish a minimum threshold for the number of CPU requests required to initiate CPU-based attention computations.
-Our empirical evaluations indicate that these overheads are adequately offset when the quantity of CPU requests is at least eight times greater than that of GPU requests.
+To realize asynchronous overlap between CPU and GPU operations, our system employs a two-thread Python architecture.
+The main thread manages core system logic and launches CUDA kernels for GPU tasks, while a dedicated compute thread executes CPU-bound attention.
+To enable true parallelism in the presence of Python's Global Interpreter Lock (GIL), we integrate C++ routines for attention via Pybind11 and use \texttt{gil\_scoped\_release} so the GIL is released during C++ execution, allowing the main thread to dispatch GPU work concurrently.
+While this approach enables the desired overlap, Python thread contention and scheduling overheads are inherent.
+Consequently, the CPU compute thread must process a sufficient number of requests per iteration to amortize these overheads.
+We therefore enforce a minimum threshold for the number of CPU requests required to initiate CPU-based attention.
+Our empirical evaluation indicates these overheads are adequately offset when the number of CPU requests is at least eight times the number of GPU requests.